 Your skin and hair require different care from season to season.
 Hydration, protection and repairing treatments and techniques become increasingly important as temperatures drop.
-For many people, the cold clear days of winter bring more than just a rosy glow to the cheeks.
+For many people, cold clear days bring more than just a rosy glow to the cheeks.
 They also bring uncomfortable dryness to the skin of the face, hands, and feet.
-For some people, the problem is worse than just a general tight, dry feeling: They get skin so dry it results in flaking, cracking, even eczema (in which the skin becomes inflamed).
-This video offers some advice on how you can protect your skin in the cold temperatures.
+For some people, the problem is worse than just a general tight, dry feeling: They get skin so dry it results in flaking and cracking.

 - You may have found a moisturiser that works in spring and summer.
 But as weather conditions change, so, too, should your skin care routine.
 Find a moisturiser that’s oil-based, rather than water-based, as the oil will create a protective layer on the skin that retains more moisture than a cream or lotion.
 (Hint: Many lotions labelled as “night creams” are oil-based.)